 While most people haven’t heard of a compression load cell, almost everyone has used one.
 While load cells are typically found in manufacturing equipment, a compression load cell takes a variety of forms as well as uses.
 Still don’t understand?
 A compression load cell is what makes electronic scales work.

 Compression cells are a type of transducer, in this instance, one that measures the mechanical force of pressure or weight.
 As weight is applied to the transducer, the force is converted into electrical energy which is measured and equated to whichever metric of weight you wish to use.
 Industrial applications use compression load cells to check the weight of heavier or oversized objects with incredible accuracy.
 Truck weigh stations are a good example of this.
 The truck drives onto what is essentially an oversized scale, the weight from the truck applies mechanical force which is registered by the compression cells.
-The information is then sent to the dispatcher who decides if the truck is within the proper weight parameters.
-Not only does this discourage the abuse of shipping freight but also bears an important safety requirement, especially when it comes to the weight limit of bridges.
+The information is then sent to a digital indicator for the weighmaster to review and decide if the truck is within the proper weight parameters.
+Not only does this discourage the abuse of overloaded shipments, but it also bears an important safety requirement, especially when it comes to the weight limit of roads and bridges.

 However, not all compression cells are made for weighing such massive objects.
 Both the scale in your bathroom and at your local grocery store use a similar type of transducer, just on a much smaller scale.
 Compression load cells are a very common type of gage and very accurate when it comes to measuring weight.